 It is unclear whether President Trump will decide to continue the TTIP negotiations, as he has not expressed an opinion on the issue publicly.
 However, there are several reasons to expect that he could be reluctant to continue the negotiations.
-TTIP would involve significant liberalization of trade in goods, including manufactured products, and the Trump administration might object to this given Mr. Trump's campaign statements regarding import restrictions and the US manufacturing sector.
+Given that TTIP is an Obama administration initiative, President Trump might wish to distance himself from the agreement for political reasons.
 Moreover, the TTIP negotiations have made far less progress after three years of negotiations than had initially been hoped, and they remain encumbered by multiple contentious issues.
 Such issues include, but are not limited to, agricultural market access, market access in government procurement, geographical indications, investor-state dispute settlement, cross-border data flows and data localization, and sanitary and phytosanitary measures.
 Bringing the negotiations to a successful conclusion would, therefore, require President Trump to invest significant time, effort, and political capital into the process, and might also require that the Trump administration make politically-sensitive concessions in some of the aforementioned areas.